The page has been translated by Gen AI.

 $ mount -t nfs -o vers=3,noresvport 198.19.64.232:/shae_e7e17de9_120d_494a_90e6_ec9217c4ad60 /data

-If the mount command does not execute, check whether the packages or services below are installed/running.
-Package Installation (Redhat series)
+If the mount command does not execute, verify that the following packages or services are installed and running.
+Package Installation (Redhat family)

 $ yum install nfs-utils